-- i) To ensure students attend at least two college events that advocate goals of development. - ii) To create awareness of the role of the college in promoting development. - iii) To meet students and teachers in the primary or a secondary school. - iv) To develop an understanding of barriers to development goals. - v) To record observations, statements and conclusions in an individual report. - vi) To submit two individual reports of two college events that advocate goals of development. - 1.
-Attend any two college events that advocate the listed goals of development. - 2.
-Write two detailed individual reports on the college events that advocate any two of the following goals of development: - a) Sustainable Development - b) National Integration - c) Citizenship - d) International Understanding - e) Human Rights - f) Multiculturalism - g) Right to Education - h) Skill Development
+- i) To attend at least two college events that advocate goals of development. - ii) To create awareness of the role the college in promoting development. - iii) To develop an understanding of barriers to development goals. - iv) To submit two individual reports of two college events, that advocate goals of development. - 1.
+Submit a PPT Class Presentation and report of the assignment allocated. - 2.
+Write two detailed individual reports on the college events that advocate - any two of the following goals of development: - Sustainable Development - National Integration - Human Rights • - Multiculturalism •